badsyntax/mailinabox-api-php/docs/Api/DNSApi.md

-Get DNS A records for domain
+Get DNS A records for domain.

 ### Example